catvasily/eegfhabrainage/preprocessing/README.md

 1. **Filtering, resampling and extracting of good data segments** of a target length.
 The output is the good segments in EDF format.
 2. **Performing EEG PREP procedure and artifact removal**.
 The input is typically good segments obtained on the 1st step, and the output is the records in **.fif** format.
-3. **Extracting hyperventilation intervals from the original records**.
+3. **Extracting hyperventilation and photic stimulation intervals from the original records**.
 The extracted intervals (segments) are saved in .EDF format.
 4. **Performing beamformer reconstruction of source time courses from standard atlas locations ("Regions of Interest" - ROIs)**.
 5. **Calculating power spectral densities (PSD)s of the sensor and source-reconstructed time courses.**
 6. **Calculating Continuous Wavelet Transforms (CWTs) and estimating statistical parameters of the CWT amplitudes.**